-Performance consulting is an approach to helping companies optimize the performance of their employees.
-It emphasizes achieving clearly identified business goals and producing a demonstrable return-on-investment.
+Performance consulting is an approach to helping companies optimize the performance of their employees and the organization as a whole.
+It emphasizes achieving clearly identified business goals.

-To produce this return-on-investment, performance consultants conduct analysis, design training interventions, monitor intervention success, and make data-informed revisions to the interventions as needed.
+To produce business results, performance consultants conduct analysis, design training interventions, monitor intervention success, and make data-informed revisions to the interventions as needed.

-Company leadership often engages a performance consultant when they recognize that their employees are not performing to the desired standards or meeting the required metrics.
+Business executives and senior management often engage performance consultants when they recognize that their employees are not performing to the desired standards or meeting the required metrics.
 Here are a few examples of human performance issues that performance consultants can help resolve:

 It's also important to note that some instructional designers refer to themselves as performance consultants, and some performance consultants refer to themselves as instructional designers.
 The title is not as important as the approach itself.